 Did Doc T just say OK to eating Cheese Doodles, chocolate bars and more tasty things?
 Yup!
 But only with a condition.

-On day 86 of his journey he has lost about 55 pounds.
+By day 86 of his journey, he lost about 55 pounds.
 He comes across the last cache he buried months earlier.
 He videos himself and the jubilation he has when he finds both Cheese Doodles, a milk chocolate bar and Mentos candy.
-You MUST see this video (turn on the subtitles to translate from Norwegian).
+You MUST see this video (turn on the subtitles to translate it from Norwegian).

 My guess is that he doesn’t get to eat Cheese Doodles, chocolate and candy every day and after nearly starving, these foods won’t hurt him.
 Nor will some occasional grain or a carrot hurt your horse given every 3 months when working for a living.
 Same with birthday cake once a year.

 Carbohydrate dependency is defined as eating Cheese Doodles every day or feeding your horse grain and carrots every day.
 Our mitochondria, cells and organs were never meant to be bathed in these foods daily.
 In the 1950s and 1960s, the roads in the US had service stations that sold gas and oil, serviced and repaired cars and dispensed gum balls, peanuts and cashews for a penny and a twist of a handle.
 There were no shelves of fried chips, baked goods or sugar-laden candy, soda and beer.

 There were very few feed stores and what they sold were only whole grains.
 Now feed stores carry a wide variety of horse feed based on their life purpose in colorful bags with catchy names and pretty girls on the front and unpronounceable words on the back.
 They are equivalent to the convenience store filled with sugar waiting to make ill all who eat it.